lz-coder/yatman/doc/mvp-specification-v1.md

 Tasks can only be created within a project.

 Then:
   - Groups are collections of projects.
   - Projects are collections of tasks.
   - Tasks are activities to be completed.

+The main and group screen are displayed in a tile based aproach, whereas the project screen displays the tasks on it in a list based model.

+#### Implementation Spec:
+- Can create Projects and/or groups on the main screen.
+- Can create Projects inside a group.
+- Can create tasks inside a project.
+- Tasks can have subtasks.
+- general local CRUD operations for Projects, Groups and Tasks.
+-